Eigenvalue Distributions of Reduced Density Matrices: Derivative Principle for Invariant Measures

 In case the vanishing condition is satisfied, the non-Abelian moment polytope $\Delta_K(M)$ is equal to the closure of a finite union of regular chambers for the Abelian moment map: Indeed, on each regular chamber the density polynomial is either equal to zero, or it is non-zero on an open, dense subset. \end{rem}

-We cannot resist giving an easy application of \autoref{main theorem} to the generalized Horn's problem: Here, the goal is to describe the sum of two coadjoint orbits $\mathcal O_\lambda + \mathcal O_\mu$ (Horn's original problem referred to coadjoint orbits of the special unitary group).
-In other words, one considers the diagonal action of $K$ on $\mathcal O_\lambda \times \mathcal O_\mu$, which is Hamiltonian with moment map $(X,Y) \mapsto X+Y$, and one would like to describe the associated moment polytope or Duister\-maat--Heck\-man measure.
+We cannot resist giving an easy application of \autoref{main theorem} to the problem of describing the sum of two coadjoint orbits $\mathcal O_\lambda + \mathcal O_\mu$.
+Mathematically, one considers the diagonal action of $K$ on $\mathcal O_\lambda \times \mathcal O_\mu$, which is Hamiltonian with moment map $(X,Y) \mapsto X+Y$, and one would like to describe the associated moment polytope or Duister\-maat--Heck\-man measure.

 \begin{cor}[{\cite{dooleyrepkawildberger93}}] Let $\lambda \in \mathfrak t^*_{>0}$ and $\mu \in \mathfrak t^*_+$.
 Then,

 where $l(w)$ is the length of the Weyl group element $w$. \end{cor} \begin{proof} Clearly, since $T$ is Abelian,